Team-Go-Fish/Go-Fish/loadBalancing&HTTPS.md

     }
   }
 ```
-That's it!\
+That's it!
 ### Alternative ###
 Try [**certbot**](https://certbot.eff.org/lets-encrypt/ubuntufocal-nginx).
-Once you have your domain connected to the correct ip address, see if certbot really does streamline the above process.\
+Once you have your domain connected to the correct ip address, see if **certbot** really does streamline the above process like it claims.
 ### Final notes ###
 The final step in setting up HTTPS is to redirect HTTP (port 80) traffic to HTTPS (port 443).
 As of this writing I have not been able to make this work.
-In theory, and based on my research, it should be as simple as editing your nginx config file by adding another server block like so:\
+In theory, and based on my research, it should be as simple as editing your nginx config file by adding another server block like so:
 ```
 http {
   upstream goFish {